 We were liberated by the Russians.
 I went back to my city to Poland, with a couple of my friends.
 Maybe somebody else from my family would be there.
 Where else could I go?
 But then something happened and I knew I wasn't going to stay in Poland.
-They threw me off from the trolley because I, because we didn't have any money.

 (MORE)